PaulaMihalcea/Photo-Forensics-from-Rounding-Artifacts/README.md

 [\[7\]](https://ampedsoftware.com/authenticate) Amped Software, **Amped Authenticate**, 09.2021

 ## License
 This work is licensed under a [Creative Commons “Attribution-NonCommercial-ShareAlike 4.0 International”](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) license.
 More details are available in the [LICENSE](./LICENSE) file.
-All rights regarding the theory of the implemented algorithm reserved to the original paper's authors.
+All rights regarding the theory behind the EM algorithm reserved to the original paper's authors.